 Accommodating Students Who Request a Note-Taker

-Please ask all volunteers to show you their notes so that you can select a note-taker whose notes best reflect the lecture that you've given.
+Please ask all who volunteer to be the class note-taker to show you their notes so that you can select a note-taker whose notes best reflect the lecture that you've given.
 If you only have one volunteer, you can use this opportunity to give any feedback you feel would be constructive and to express your appreciation for the volunteer's service.
-If you have more than one candidate whose notes are equally good, you can ask each to complete a Note-taker Application Form,

-Thank you for remembering to keep the identity of the recipient of the notes confidential (unless the recipient indicates otherwise) and indicating that a note-taker is needed on the student's Access Plan.
+Thank you for remembering to keep the identity of the recipient of the notes confidential (unless the recipient indicates otherwise).

 Use of a Smart Pen